linrongbin16/lin.nvim.dev/index.md

 ---

-Aim to be out-of-box, IDE-like editing experience, performant, lightweight and friendly to most neovim users.
+Aim to be out-of-box, IDE-like editing features, performant, lightweight and friendly to most neovim users.
 Focus on and only on editing, no compiling/packaging/debugging.

 Solved these issues: